-Having or spotting white dots on your nails could mean more than you already known.
-To the practitioners in the medical field, they could foresee a white spots as strong indication of underlying health challenge to come.
+Having or spotting white dots on your nails could mean more than you already knew.
+To the practitioners in the medical field, they could foresee a white spot as a strong indication of an underlying health challenge to come.

 What Is Divination?

-Divination which encompasses the act of foreseeing what is to come or happen in the near future has a different way of defining or reading white dots on our nails.
+Divination which encompasses the act of foreseeing what is to come or happen soon, has a different way of defining or reading white dots on our nails.

-They uses objects, signs, intuitive ways to foresee what is to come and how it will come.
+They use objects, signs, intuitive ways to foresee what is to come and how it will come.

-And one of the most widely used object of divination in humans is our finger nails.
+And one of the most widely used objects of divination in humans is our fingernails.

 In other words, divination can be linked to a more advanced way of Onychomancy – a term culled from two Greek words, onychos – fingernails and manteia – divination.

-If you put them together, they spells “Fingernails Divination”
+If you put them together, they spell “Fingernails Divination.”